Ford Thunderbird (fifth generation): History

 The convertible, increasingly a slow seller, was dropped in favor of a four-door model that was 2.5 in (6.3 cm) stretched, featuring suicide doors, a signature feature of the Lincoln Continental four-door sedans of that era.
 It remained in the lineup through 1971 but never generated substantial sales.
-New for 1969, the Continental Mark III coupe was built on the same four-door chassis.

-The 1967 design was radically different from what came before.
+The 1967 design was radically different from previous Thunderbirds.
 Ford's stylists delivered a radical shape that in many ways anticipated the styling trends of the next five years.
 A gaping wide "fishmouth" front grille that incorporated hidden headlights was the most obvious new feature.
-The look was clearly influenced by the air intakes on jet fighters such as the F-100 Super Sabre, and was enhanced by the flush-fitting front bumper incorporating the bottom "lip" of the "mouth".
-The sides were the barrel-like "fuselage" style that was very popular during this period.
+The look was enhanced by the flush-fitting front bumper incorporating the bottom "lip" of the "mouth".

+The sides were the barrel-like style that was very popular during this period.
 The belt line kicked up "coke-bottle" style after the rear windows, again a styling trait that would prove ubiquitous.
-Large C-pillars (and a small "formal" rear window on the 4-door) meant poor rear visibility but this was inline with the fashion of the time.
+Large C-pillars (and a small "formal" rear window on the 4-door) meant poor rear visibility but this was in line with the fashion of the time.
 The taillights spanned the full width of the car, and featured, as in previous Thunderbird models, sequential turn signals.

-In contrast to the radically different exterior the new interior carried over nearly all of the themes established by the previous generation; most notably a dash panel with separately housed instruments along with a downward sweeping/integrated center console and a wraparound rear seat/"lounge".
+In contrast to the radically different exterior, the new interior carried over nearly all of the themes established by the previous generation: most notably a dash panel with separately housed instruments, along with a downward sweeping/integrated center console and a wraparound rear seat/"lounge".

-The 1968 Thunderbird saw the introduction of the new 385 series big-block "Thunder Jet" 4V (4 barrel carburetor) 429 cuin V8 engines.
+The 1968 Thunderbird saw the introduction of the new 385 series big-block "Thunder Jet" 4V (4-barrel carburetor) 429 cuin V8 engines.
 Like many Ford engines of the time, they were conservatively rated at 360 hp (SAE gross).
 The new engine made the cars some of the quickest and fastest Thunderbirds ever produced, despite their larger size and increased curb weight.
-1968 and 1969 model years saw minor trim changes respectively.
+The 1968 and 1969 model years saw minor trim changes.

+For 1969, the Continental Mark III was launched as a two-door only personal luxury coupé that was based directly on the four-door, 117 in wheelbase Thunderbird chassis, and from that point until the end of 1976, Ford Thunderbirds and Continental Marks were related cars.
+They would share commonality again later from 1984–1998.

 For the 1970 model year, the Thunderbird was stylistically updated with the addition of a large, bird's beak-style projection out of its grille.
-Offered in 2- or 4-door models, all 1970-1971 Thunderbirds had prominent angular lines on the hood leading to a jutting tip, that also formed the center of the grill work, that was not a too thinly disguised bird beak.
+Offered in 2- or 4-door models, all 1970−1971 Thunderbirds had prominent angular lines on the hood leading to a jutting tip, that also formed the center of the grill work, that was not a too thinly disguised bird beak.
 Semon "Bunkie" Knudsen, a former GM executive now President of Ford, is said to be responsible for this dramatic change.
-As with the 1967-69 models, the 1970-71 models had sequential turn signals incorporated into the full panel tail lights at the rear of the car.
+As with the 1967−69 models, the 1970−71 models had sequential turn signals incorporated into the full panel tail lights at the rear of the car.